ilg-physics-ucsb/physics3l-manual/Lab3-Week2/Lab3-Week2.md

 :::

 :::Question
-Over what regions of mass does the plot look linear?
+Over what region or regions of mass does the plot look linear?
 :::
 2. If you have multiple linear regions, make a plots of $\Delta y$ vs $m$ for each region.